Parti Québécois: Collapse and brief loss of official party status

 Leader Jean-François Lisée was defeated in his own riding and resigned thereafter, accepting the blame for his party's failure and collapse.
 After 50 years in the forefront of Quebec politics, the Parti Québécois had been pushed into marginal status.
 According to The Globe and Mail, within hours of the results being known, there was speculation that the party's very survival was in doubt; there were concerns that it was no longer capable of attracting enough support "to justify its political usefulness".
 Christian Bourque of Montreal-based pollster Léger Marketing suggested that the PQ was likely finished in its present form, and would have to merge with another sovereigntist party to avoid fading into irrelevance.
 On 27 November 2018, the CAQ granted both the PQ and Québec Solidaire official status in the legislature, despite the parties being short on seats and percentage of the popular vote in order to qualify.

-However, on 11 March 2019, Catherine Fournier, the current youngest MNA in the party and the province and the only PQ MNA from Greater Montreal, resigned from the Parti Québécois to sit as an independent, claiming the party had lost its way.
+However, on 11 March 2019, Catherine Fournier, the youngest MNA in the party and the province and the only PQ MNA from Greater Montreal, resigned from the Parti Québécois to sit as an independent, claiming the party had lost its way.
 At the same time, several members of the PQ's youth wing expressed concern that the party might not have a future.
-Fournier's defection dropped the party into fourth place, losing its standing as second opposition and potentially, losing their official party status once again.
+Fournier's defection dropped the party into fourth place, losing its standing as second opposition and potentially losing their official party status once again.

 The next leadership election occurred on 9 October 2020, with lawyer Paul St-Pierre Plamondon being elected as the tenth Parti Québécois leader.

-Fading out and loss of official party status
+Plamondon leadership

-The 2022 provincial election saw even further erosion and an unprecedented loss of support for the Parti Quebecois.
-Not only did the party once again not form government or the official opposition, but saw its lowest number of elected seats in the history of the PQ's existence–only 3 seats won (the previous lowest, the 1973 election, was six seats).
+The 2022 provincial election saw even further erosion and an unprecedented loss of support for the Parti Québécois.
+Not only did the party once again not form government or the official opposition, but it was reduced to its smallest-ever presence in the legislature, with only three seats won.
+The previous low was its second election, in 1973, where the party won six seats.
 Although new party leader Paul St-Pierre Plamondon managed to win his seat, the PQ lost its official party status and came in a distant fourth place.
-With just over 14% of the popular vote, it broke a new record low score for the party, resulting in the PQ's smallest presence ever in the National Assembly.
+It won only 14 percent of the vote, its lowest ever.
 The movement of most voter support over to the CAQ and other nationalist parties put into question the party's relevance and its ability to survive in future.